 Web sites that have been identified as malicious, using our verification procedure, are labeled as potentially harmful when returned as a search result.
 Marking pages with a label allows users to avoid exposure to such sites and results in fewer users being infected.
-In addition, we keep detailed statistics about detected web pages and keep track of identified malware binaries for later analysis.
+Besides, we keep detailed statistics about detected web pages and keep track of identified malware binaries for later analysis.

-Yahoo Patent Filing on Web-Based Malicious Pages
+Yahoo Patent Filing on Malicious Web Sites